Failure to launch: five common challenges of digital transformation adoptionThursday May 7, 2020

 This article originally appeared on trainingmag.com.
 You can read the full, original article here.
+By Michael Graham

+Michael is the Founder/CEO of Epilogue Systems.
+He covers the intersection of tech, workforce productivity and enablement intelligence.
 Across different digital transformation use cases are the same adoption mistakes that hinder organizations’ full realization of digital transformation’s potential, including: not focusing on adoption past the critical first three to five months; not planning for project fatigue; or failing to train users when they need it most—in application.

 The phrase, “digital transformation,” has come to describe every possible intersection of technology with the customer, employee, or business model.
 There’s no one way to describe it except for, maybe, anecdotally: complex, expensive, and often make-or-break initiatives that frequently fail to live up to their full potential.

 Across so many totally different digital transformation use cases are the exact same adoption mistakes that hinder organizations’ full realization of digital transformation’s potential.
 Take making the mistake of not focusing on adoption past the critical first three to five months; not planning for project fatigue; or failing to train users when they need it most—in application.
 All of these are common of companies who get so close but don’t fully achieve their digital transformation goals.